 Competition is intense, and people are online more and more.
 A website must gain the trust of those who use it by fulfilling its website expectations and needs.
-If users do not trust the website content, there will be no growth in business.
+If users do not trust the website content, the business will not grow.

 For example, users see a slow website with constant downtimes as a sign of poor performance and quality.
 They have lost faith in what the website can deliver.
 Users will likely leave the website and choose another alternative to avoid a bad user experience.

 A common problem is broken links.
-Users get a 404-error message instead of something that is relevant or useful.
+Users get a 404 error message instead of something relevant or useful.
 The effect is not as detrimental as malware but deteriorates user confidence in web management.

 A website must have a business plan to be successful.
 Use the business plan to define success.
 With business success defined, other areas fail better, such as steps needed to manage the site and measure and assess its efficacy.